Subscribe to our newsletter for FREE pet updates

 “When we were kids, we’d be in my grandma's kitchen watching her make coconut oil every day,” explains Carmina.
 “She used it for everything.
 It was her first aid kit in a jar.
 She used it for every ailment — not just for us, but for all our pets and the animals on our farm.
 She used it as both food and medicine.
 So, we grew up with the knowledge that coconut oil nourishes and heals.”

 When coconut oil first became a thing here in the U.S. people were curious about it but had questions about its safety.
 Gradually it gained general acceptance.
-But in the last few years I've noticed sort of a backlash — a return to the “it’s not healthy” theme, especially for pets.
+But in the last few years there’s sort of a backlash — a return to the “it’s not healthy” theme, especially for pets.

 When Charisa and Carmina also started hearing concerns about coconut oil, it was almost a culture shock.